package-chain/research/whitepaper.md

 Automated tools must be developed to import packages on chain and sources into ipfs.

+### Continuous integration
+If an input changes the package needs to be rebuilt.
+An automated mechanism for listening for dependencies being updated, and rebuilding and republishing the package is required.
+For repos if a repo package changes the repo lock is recomputed and the repo rebuilt.
+If the build succeeds, a new repo version is published.

 ## Future
 There are numerous possible extensions and applications.